notaz/ginge/readme.txt

   * The program in any of it's forms is not sold or used as part of any commercial package, including pre-installed or included in any kind of portable device.
-  * It is not bundled or distributed with any GP2X program without respective program's author's permission.
+  * It is not bundled and distributed with any GP2X program without respective program's author's permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND